prisma/specs/introspection/README.md

 * Lists implemented as tables are not recognized and rendered as normal models.

 ### Different Enum Implementations
-* Native enums which sqlite does not have
+* Native enums (SQLite does not have these) others are not tested yet
-* Check constraints
+* Check constraints are not recognized as enums
-* Extra tables
+* Extra tables are not recognized as enums

 ### Hidden Tables which are not rendered into the datamodel